What is the

 Live online classes with the world’s best artists and curators

-Small class sizes
+Small Masterclass sizes

-Your instructors are live with you to teach & facilitate discussions.
+Your Masterclass instructors are live with you to teach & facilitate discussions.
 Our small intimate classes, provide opportunities for personal feedback.

 Visionary Instructors

 Our Instructors are established, visionary and widely respected working artists.
+Our TA’s are incredible emerging pioneers and the whole team at TAAS are artists and curators.

 Real-time education